Maple Ridge - Fraser Street and 224th Street

 • Hello!
 I am a curious about the plans to repurpose the existing units for seniors housing - I generally support reuse, but am wondering what upgrades are proposed to ensure adequate housing for that population, when it will be completed, and if there are any opportunities to get involved in that process.
 Thank you!
 Sincerely, Alex Ward

-Alex Ward asked almost 3 years ago
+Alex Ward asked about 3 years ago

 People who experience homelessness are as varied as any other neighbour.
 They may very well be seniors, people with disabilities, people who have employment but no housing, people who are working through mental health concerns and/or substance use.
 This supportive housing is an opportunity for people to transition to safe and stable housing that will help improve their quality of life.
 Supportive housing is a self-contained studio home with various support services provided on-site, to ensure people can achieve and maintain housing stability.
 Supports could include outreach workers, life skills training, employment assistance, connection and referral to community services, and support groups.
 All residents would sign an agreement and would pay rent.